atharva07/atharva07/README.md

 ### Hello, I am Atharva Hiwase 👋

 - 🌱 I’m currently working as a Trainee QA Engineer at Quality Kiosk.
-- 🤔 My job includes languages like Java, Python, and query language like SQL.
-I am also learning some DevOps realted tools like Jenkins.
+- 🤔 My profession includes technologies like Java, Python, and query language like SQL.
-- 💬 Ask me about Stuff related to Python.
 - 📫 How to reach me: [LinkedIn - @AtharvaHiwase](https://www.linkedin.com/in/atharva-hiwase-92810014b/)

 ## Languages and Technologie's